Your Privacy is Important to Us

 Where personal information is required to use or interact with the site, it is our policy that this information—such as your name, postal or email address, or telephone number—is private and confidential.
-The personal information you provide to NOVA Medical Exercise is stored in a secure location, accessible only by appropriate staff, and is used for the purposes set forth in this policy, such as to reply to a question or to send requested materials.
+The personal information you provide to MDX Academy is stored in a secure location, accessible only by appropriate staff, and is used for the purposes set forth in this policy, such as to reply to a question or to send requested materials.

 We collect two types of information from visitors to the site: (1) Personal information; and (2) Non-Personal information, such as your IP address or cookies.

 1. Personal information

 “Personal information” is information that identifies you personally, such as your name, postal address, telephone number, or email address.
 MDX Academy collects and stores the personal information that you have provided to us.
 Here are some examples of manners in which we may collect your personal information on the site: